 These tourism maps were integrated into larger map documents or fliers.
 They were designed in collaboration with the organization's graphic designers.
 In many cases, the map elements such as scale, legend and even labels were set to the side or provided on an overlay file to provide the customer more control over the final product.
 Clients include the Kittitas County Chamber of Commerce and the Yakima Visitors and Convention Bureau.

 We can create maps and provide data to help in studies of tourism, or environmental projects.
-Clients include Beckwith Consulting Group, J.A.
+Clients include Beckwith Consulting Group, who we worked with on their award-winning 2015 Kittitas County Tourism Infrastructure Plan, J.A.
 Brennan Associates and the Yakima Basin Fish & Wildlife Recovery Board.
 We can produce both printable and interactive maps for a study: the print map can be included in reports, marked up in public sessions, or emailed while the interactive map allows a user to dig deeper into the information that is being presented.